zehuiwu/Generate-images-for-stories/README.md

 To modify between conditioning checkpoints, modify the class initialization parameter to the desired detector (scribble or mlsd)

+## Style Transfer Experiments
+The code for training CycleGAN and running style transfer on pretrained CartoonGAN and AnimeGAN are located in the jupyter notebooks.

 Sources for conditioning Checkpoints:
 [M-LSD](https://huggingface.co/lllyasviel/sd-controlnet-mlsd),
 [HED](https://huggingface.co/lllyasviel/sd-controlnet-hed),